Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Constraints from Data Analysis

 In addition to the model comparison based on $\chi^2_{\rm min}$ and AIC, we also assess the relative performance of the quintom scenario using Bayesian evidence.
 The Bayesian evidence $\mathcal{Z}$ corresponds to the likelihood integrated over the full parameter space weighted by the prior distributions.
 In practice, we evaluate the logarithmic Bayes factor between the quintom model and the $\Lambda$CDM scenario using the \texttt{MCEvidence}\cite{Heavens:2017afc} algorithm applied to the MCMC chains.

-The resulting values of $\ln B_{Q \Lambda} \equiv \ln(\mathcal{Z}_{\rm Quintom}/\mathcal{Z}_{\Lambda{\rm CDM}})$ are reported in Table~\ref{tab:bestfit}.
-According to the Jeffreys scale, values of $|\ln B_{Q \Lambda} | \lesssim 1$ indicate inconclusive evidence, values in the range $1 \lesssim |\ln B_{Q \Lambda} | \lesssim 2.5$ correspond to weak evidence, values in the range $2.5 \lesssim |\ln B_{Q \Lambda} | \lesssim 5$ correspond to moderate evidence, values in the range $5 \lesssim |\ln B_{Q \Lambda} | \lesssim 10$ correspond to strong evidence, while values exceeding $|\ln B_{Q \Lambda} | \gtrsim 10$ is interpreted as very strong evidence.
+The resulting values of $\ln B_{i \Lambda} \equiv \ln(\mathcal{Z}_{\rm Model}/\mathcal{Z}_{\Lambda{\rm CDM}})$ are reported in Table~\ref{tab:bestfit}.
+According to the Jeffreys scale, values of $|\ln B_{i \Lambda} | \lesssim 1$ indicate inconclusive evidence, values in the range $1 \lesssim |\ln B_{i \Lambda} | \lesssim 2.5$ correspond to weak evidence, values in the range $2.5 \lesssim |\ln B_{i \Lambda} | \lesssim 5$ correspond to moderate evidence, values in the range $5 \lesssim |\ln B_{i \Lambda} | \lesssim 10$ correspond to strong evidence, while values exceeding $|\ln B_{i \Lambda} | \gtrsim 10$ is interpreted as very strong evidence.

-For the datasets including supernova observations (Set 1 and Set 2), the Bayesian evidence analysis indicates a preference for the quintom model over the $\Lambda$CDM scenario.
-Specifically, for Set 1 (Pantheon Plus+CMB+DESI DR2), the Bayes factor $|\ln B_{Q \Lambda}| = 2.419$ provides weak evidence in favor of the quintom model.
-When considering Set 2 (DES Y5+CMB+DESI DR2), the evidence remains in favor of the quintom model, though at a lower magnitude of $|\ln B_{Q \Lambda}| = 1.360$, suggesting that the improved goodness of fit ($\Delta \chi_{min}^{2} = -17.81$) is balanced against the increased dimensionality of the parameter space.
-In contrast, for Set 3 (CMB+DESI DR2), the Bayesian evidence $|\ln B_{Q \Lambda}| = 3.713$ moderately favor the Quintom model.
+For the datasets including supernova observations (Set~1 and Set~2), the Bayesian evidence analysis indicates a preference for dynamical dark energy models over the $\Lambda$CDM scenario.
+For Set~1 (Pantheon Plus+CMB+DESI DR2), the Bayes factors are $\ln B_{Q\Lambda}=1.969$ for the quintom model and $\ln B_{w_{0}w_{a}\Lambda}=2.749$ for the $w_{0}w_{a}$ parametrization.
+According to the Jeffreys scale, these values correspond to weak evidence in favor of the quintom model and moderate evidence in favor of the $w_{0}w_{a}$ model relative to $\Lambda$CDM.

+Similarly, for Set~2 (DES Y5+CMB+DESI DR2), the Bayes factors $\ln B_{Q\Lambda}=3.3$ and $\ln B_{w_{0}w_{a}\Lambda}=2.5$ indicate moderate evidence supporting both dynamical dark energy scenarios over $\Lambda$CDM, with a slightly stronger preference for the quintom model in this dataset.